gpzhu/enmRoute/README.md

 accumulated capacity suggest more sample traps should be deployed.
 In this example, i reserved 100 patches after remvoing tiny (<1km2) and low ranked( rear 55 patches) to test the relationship between survey expense and survey time.
-With this relarionship, field manager could decide which/how many patches are going to be used for deploying samples, given available time and resource.
+With this relationship, field manager could decide which/how many patches are going to be used for deploying samples, given available time and resource.
 ``` r
 ### read system file data ###